 Compressed images are altered to have a lower resolution and thus a lower image size.
 If you want your compressed image to revert back to its original size, the only way to do this is to keep a copy of the original.

-When you use an online photo compressor to compress your image, the image is permanently altered.
+When you use a JPG Size Reducer to compress your image, the image is permanently altered.
 All non-essential pixels that do not make up the integrity of the image are removed.

 This means that the image will still look exactly the same without any noticeable difference, even though it has been drastically reduced in size.